Fermentation Technology: From Ancient Wisdom To Modern Advances

 300 BC: The Invention Of Distillation

-The process of distillation was invented by the Ancient Greeks in approximately 300 BC, a discovery that revolutionised the production of spirits.
+The process of distillation was invented by the Ancient Greeks in approximately 300 BC, a discovery that revolutionized the production of spirits.
 Distillation, which made possible the isolation and concentration of alcohol to create more potent beverages and essential oils, marked a significant advance in fermentation technology.
 Also, it expanded the range of fermented products that could be produced and widened the array of applications.

 The 19th century witnessed two crucial developments in fermentation technology.
 Firstly, significant advances were made in understanding the role of microorganisms in the fermentation process, particularly in brewing and winemaking.
 Louis Pasteur's work on yeast fermentation techniques laid the foundation for modern microbiology and fermentation science.